Los Angeles & California · Telehealth

 What's actually true

-Your nervous system learned to track threat.
-That is not oversensitivity — it is adaptation.
+When your environment is unsafe, your nervous system has to learn to track threat.
+That is not oversensitivity, it is adaptation.

 What you heard